 Sure.
 There is a boy called Jack.
 He was diagnosed with Dravet Syndrome early.
 Thanks to the use of a new anti - seizure drug, his seizures reduced in number.
 This allowed him to be more alert and participate in simple learning activities at home.
 His parents noticed that he was more responsive to his environment.

 Sure.
 One success story is about Karen Gaffney.
-She has Down syndrome but became a well - known swimmer.
-She has completed many long - distance swims, inspiring people with and without disabilities.
+She has Down Syndrome but has become a well - known swimmer.
+She has completed long - distance swims and has been an advocate for people with disabilities, showing that those with Down Syndrome can achieve great things in the field of sports.